As of June 30, 2019 there are 72, 713 missing American servicemen and women from World War II.

 The Chief Rick Stone and Family Charitable Foundation does NOT claim to recover or identify missing American servicemen and women.
 Our mission is to provide information to families of MIAs.

-The Chief Rick Stone and Family Charitable Foundation has repeatedly offered DPAA copies of our research files at no charge, including investigation details and maps with the locations of missing American servicemen and women.
+The Chief Rick Stone and Family Charitable Foundation has repeatedly offered DPAA copies of our research files at no charge, including investigation details, photographs, and maps with the locations of missing American servicemen and women.